ronilaukkarinen/md-wysiwyg-editor/README.md

 The editor is still under development and is very buggy.
 Use at your own risk.

-Due to the bidirectional conversion between rich text/HTML and markdown, the editor may alter your markdown files in undesirable ways.
+Due to the bidirectional conversion between rich text/HTML and markdown, the editor may alter your markdown files in unanticipated and/or undesirable ways.
 For instance, right now there's a bug that causes front matter (e.g., YAML) to be removed from markdown files.
+These are because of the internal Showdown conversion engine.

 ### Future